-- As we continue to plan for our reopening using in-person or hybrid instruction, RCSD staff from the Office of Student Equity and Placement must complete the English Language Learner (ELL) screening, identification, and placement criteria for our ELL students by administering the New York State Identification Test for English Language Learners (NYSITELL). - The identification process will be completed within 30 school days of the start of the school year for all students who enrolled during the COVID-19 school closures in 2019-20, as well as all students who enroll during summer of 2020 and during the first 20 school days of the 2020-21 school year.
-After this 20-day flexibility period, identification of ELLs must resume for all students within the required ten school days of initial enrollment.
-During the flexibility period, students identified as an ELL by the HLQ and interview process, must be provisionally placed in ENL or bilingual programming with ENL until the NYSITELL is administered.
+As we continue to plan for our reopening using in-person or hybrid instruction, RCSD staff from the Office of Student Equity and Placement must complete the English Language Learner (ELL) screening, identification, and placement criteria for our ELL students by administering the New York State Identification Test for English Language Learners (NYSITELL).

+The identification process will be completed the required 10 school days of initial enrollment.
+Guardians may request a waiver to exempt students from the NYSITELL administration based on specific criteria.
+The students identified as an ELL by the HLQ and interview process, must be provisionally placed in ENL or bilingual programming with ENL until the NYSITELL is administered.